The Geometry of integrable systems. Tau functions and homology of Spectral curves. Perturbative definition: Conclusion

 \section{Conclusion}

 We have presented a geometric formulation of integrable systems, based on homology cycles.
 Here, we have defined the Tau function and all amplitudes as formal power series of $\epsilon$.
-In the next lecture, we shall present the analogous formulation for finite $\epsilon$.
-The notion of spectral curve as a branched cover gets lost for finite $\epsilon$, however, the notion of homology and cohomology survive, almost unaffected, and most of the formalism survives for finite $\epsilon$.
+In \cite{BeEy19} we present the analogous formulation for finite $\epsilon$.
+The notion of spectral curve as a branched cover gets lost for finite $\epsilon$, however, the notions of homology and cohomology survive, almost unaffected, and most of the cycle-formalism survives for finite $\epsilon$.

-Beyond, we shall also define a notion of quantum spectral curve, and quantum Tau-function and amplitudes, for which most of the formalism continues to hold.
+Beyond, we shall in some upcoming article, also define a notion of non-commutative spectral curve, and quantum Tau-function and amplitudes, for which most of the formalism continues to hold.